-This area in the town of Wells includes the fifty-foot wide corridor of the snowmobile trail which cuts across the the southern tip of the Siamese Ponds Wilderness between the Teachout Road on the East Branch of the Sacandaga and the state land boundary on the Sacandaga River.
+This area in the town of Wells includes the fifty-foot wide corridor of the snowmobile trail which cuts across the southern tip of the Siamese Ponds Wilderness between the Teachout Road on the East Branch of the Sacandaga and the state land boundary on the Sacandaga River.
 Efforts should be made to relocate this important trail in the Hamilton County snowmobile trail system so that this area can become part of the wilderness area.

-Forks Mountain Area Statistics:
+Forks Mountain area statistics:

 State Lands 5 Acres

-Non-conforming Uses:

 Snowmobile Trail 2.2 Miles